Teaching & Purification: the Two Prophetic Tasks

 Allah’s response to His khalil’s prayer is: He it is who has sent among the unlettered ones a messenger of their own, to recite to them His signs and to purify them, and to teach them the Book and the wisdom, though before they were in manifest error.
 [62:2]

-The above hadith and verses highlight some weighty considerations for our faith and spiritual growth; these include:
+The above highlight weighty considerations for our faith and spiritual growth; which include the following:

 2. Although Abraham put ta‘lim before tazkiyah in his supplication, Allah responded with tazkiyah first, then ta‘lim.
 Again in the Qur’an, Allah puts tazkiyah first: We have sent to you a Messenger from among you, to recite to you Our signs and purify you, teach you the Book and the wisdom, and teach you that which you knew not.
 [2:151] This tells us that purification has a distinction over teaching, and that the former is the goal while the latter is the necessary means.